lu004/Ranking_SVM/README.md

 ## Ranking SVM

-## Task
-ランキング機械学習利用して最適なオブジェクト推薦
-to ranking each item in x based on training items x
+Rank each item by "pair-wise" approach

-## Method
+## Implementation
 - item x: ("x.csv") x has feature values and a grade-level y (at the same row in "y.csv")
 - grade-level y: ("y.csv") y consists of grade (the first) and query id (the second)
 - one x or one y is one row in "csv" file